kmzbrnoI/dc01/README.md

 * 5.5/2.1mm connector for power supply (12V)
 * 5.5/2.5mm connector for DC-01 connection

+## Further reading

+Functionality of DC-01 is described in [this article](https://www.kmz-brno.cz/dc01/) (czech language only).

 ## Authors

-DC-01 is designed by members of [Model Railroaders Club Brno](https://www.kmz-brno.cz/), [Jan Horáček](mailto:jan.horacek@kmz-brno.cz).
+DC-01 was created by a member of [Model Railroaders Club Brno](https://www.kmz-brno.cz/), [Jan Horáček](mailto:jan.horacek@kmz-brno.cz).

 ## Licence